-Ozge Karadag Caman earned her medical degree at Istanbul University, and her MSc and PhD Degrees in Public Health at Hacettepe University in Turkey.
-She is an associate professor at Hacettepe University, Institute of Public Health and has been working as a consultant for UNFPA, UNICEF, UNAIDS, UNHCR, IOM, WHO, and EU as well as for ministries, and civil society organizations in different national and international projects for more than 15 years.
-She has experience working in multicultural and multidisciplinary teams to conduct research, develop public health policies and programs for different vulnerable/disadvantaged groups, such as young people, refugee/migrant populations, people living with HIV, sexual minorities, and persons with mental or physical disabilities.
-Her main research interests are vulnerable/ disadvantaged populations and their access to health care, health disparities, health literacy, health education and promotion, sustainable development, community participation and empowerment, migrant health, community mental health, and stigma and discrimination.
-Her current focus is on developing health literacy scales and increasing health literacy of migrant/refugee populations and young people via peer-to-peer methodologies and m-health.
+Ozge Karadag Caman works as a public health researcher at the Center for Sustainable Development of the Earth Institute at Columbia University.
+She earned her medical degree at Istanbul University, and her MSc and PhD Degrees in Public Health at Hacettepe University in Turkey.
+She also holds a postgrad degree in health promotion from the London School of Hygiene and Tropical Medicine.
+Dr. Karadag Caman has more than 12 years of experience in different higher education settings and more than 15 years of international experience working in multicultural and multidisciplinary teams to conduct research, develop public health policies and programs for different vulnerable/disadvantaged groups, such as young people, refugee/migrant populations, people living with HIV, and persons with mental or physical disabilities.
+Her main research interests are vulnerable/ disadvantaged populations and health inequalities, health promotion and education, migrant/refugee health, community mental health, stigma and discrimination, community participation and sustainable development.